sharandac/My-TTGO-Watch/README.md

 - Txt notification
 - Chat app notification
 - Weather Notification
-- Weather via Amazfish Weather Service
+- Weather widget via Amazfish Weather Service
 - Step Counter (local only, Amazfish does not support sync)

 DISCLAIMER: This is very much a work in progress and my coding isn't fantastic.
 I take no responsiility for any damage caused by you running this firmware.
 It shouldn't damage anyhting, but if you are concerned feel free to go through my code.
 I run this firmware myself on a TTGO T-watch 2020 v1.